jpromanonet/jpromanonet/README.md

 👋 Hello!
 I'm Juan, a software engineer and leader with experience as a former CTO of two companies.
 My goal is to drive team success by creating innovative solutions. 💻

-With expertise in Java, Python (including Django), Java, C#, C++, and JavaScript (Node, React, Angular, Vue), I have the ability to generate creative ideas and optimize challenging projects. ⚙️
+With expertise in Java, Python (including Django), C++, and JavaScript (Node, React, Angular, Vue), I have the ability to generate creative ideas and optimize challenging projects. ⚙️

 I've contributed to impactful projects and I'm excited to join a new team, take on challenges, and create solutions together.
 Let's chat! 🚀